Using WSL in Windows

 ../_images/wsl_demsg_tail.png

-• As we can see above, 1-1 device has been attached to ttyACM0, that means WSL can access the 1-1 USB device now.
+As shown above, the 1-1 device is attached to ttyACM0, indicating that WSL can now access the 1-1 USB device.

-Install the Remote - WSL, Remote Development and ESP-IDF extensions, as below:
+Install the Remote - WSL, Remote Development and ESP-IDF extensions as shown below.

 ../_images/remote_wsl.png ../_images/remote_development.png ../_images/esp-idf.png